rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 }
 ```

-In each of this functions we are setting the initial state for each UI Component (except the formView we are leaving that for the end).
+In each of these functions we are setting the initial state for each UI Component (except the formView, we are leaving that for the end).
 We are setting titles to labels and buttons, as well as background colors.
 We are setting actions for the submit button and the `modeSwitch` and setting `translatesAutoresizingMaskIntoConstraints`  to false to every UIComponent, since we are relying on autolayout to place the views.
 Finally we are adding the views to our viewController's view.
 You are going to be seeing compiler errors when setting submitButton and modeSwitch targets since the referenced selectors are not defined yet, ignore those for now.

-Now lets configure the formView:
+Now let's configure the formView:

 ``` swift
 func configureFormView() {